 page attempts to record what is known about the origin

 Please contact me if you know any of this information is

-incorrect or if you have any other information that should be added.
+incorrect or if you have any other information that

+This mathematical folding puzzle appears in 'Diversions and Pastimes' by R M Abraham, which was first published by Constable and Constable in London in 1933.
 The challenge is to find the length of the edge of a square which would be of the same area as the starting rectangle.